performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Overview of Component Software
 ------------------------------

-softwarecomponent softwarePerformance Co-Pilot (PCP) is composed of both text-based and graphical tools.
+Performance Co-Pilot (PCP) is composed of both text-based and graphical tools.
 Each tool is fully documented by a man page.
 These man pages are named after the tools or commands they describe, and are accessible through the ``man`` command.
 For example,